DESIGN AND DISTRIBUTION – THE COUNTDOWN IS ON.

 Design and Distribution Obligations (DDO) will be imposed from 5 October 2021.
 While a number of legislative reforms have been delayed due to the disruption from the global Covid-19 pandemic, this legislation has been passed and may not be delayed.

-Business may have slowed down, but that may be a blessing in disguise – there’s 12 months for the industry to become compliant with the new DDO regime, and we expect that product issuers and product distributors will need every minute of it.
+Business may have slowed down, but that may be a blessing in disguise – there’s just over 16 months for the industry to become compliant with the new DDO regime, and we expect that product issuers and product distributors will need every minute of it.

 What is DDO?

 In April last year, the government passed legislation implementing the DDO regime.
 The purpose of the DDO is to ensure that consumers are not at risk of purchasing products that are inappropriate for their needs, financial situation, and objectives.

 To achieve this, the DDO imposes separate obligations on both product issuers and product distributors, relating to the design of the product and its subsequent distribution to retail consumers.

 The next few months will be uncertain, but what is clear is that when everyone recovers, consumers will still need quality insurance products that are tailored for their needs.
 So how can you use the coming months to prepare for these changes?

 Step One – Conduct an inventory of affected products

 The first step for you, either as a product issuer (i.e. insurers and underwriting agencies) or a product distributor (i.e. authorised representatives and general insurance distributors) is to review the general insurance products you offer and confirm whether the DDO will actually apply.